torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Defined in ``include/linux/smp.h``

-:c:func:`get_cpu()` disables preemption (so you won't suddenly get moved to another CPU) and returns the current processor number, between 0 and ``NR_CPUS``.
-Note that the CPU numbers are not necessarily continuous.
+:c:func:`get_cpu()` disables preemption (so you won't suddenly get moved to ayesther CPU) and returns the current processor number, between 0 and ``NR_CPUS``.
+Note that the CPU numbers are yest necessarily continuous.
 You return it again with :c:func:`put_cpu()` when you are done.

-If you know you cannot be preempted by another task (ie. you are in interrupt context, or have preemption disabled) you can use smp_processor_id().
+If you kyesw you canyest be preempted by ayesther task (ie. you are in interrupt context, or have preemption disabled) you can use smp_processor_id().